Julian Castro visits Puerto Rico in bid for presidency

 - 2nd man dies at California home of Democratic party donor

+San Juan Mayor Carmen Yulin Cruz, a well-known Trump critic, said the president doesn’t have the “moral footing” to talk about Puerto Rico.

+“He came here for four hours and threw paper towels at us,” she said in reference to his visit in October 2017 after Maria, when he lobbed paper towels to a crowd.
+“If you bring a clown to the White House, you’re going to get a circus.”

-The former housing chief for former president Barack Obama said his background also helps him understand the process of recovering from a natural disaster and how to improve on that.
+Castro, the former housing chief for former president Barack Obama said his background helps him understand the process of recovering from a natural disaster and how to improve on that.

 “This work is nothing new to me,” said Castro, who also was mayor of San Antonio, Texas, for five years.
 The 44-year-old grandson of a Mexican immigrant so far is the only Latino in the Democratic field.

-Castro’s first trip as a presidential candidate comes during the largest government shutdown in U.S. history.
-He is also scheduled to meet with San Juan Mayor Carmen Yulin Cruz, a well-known Trump critic who said at the summit that the notion of a border wall was “racist” and criticized the administration’s response to Maria.
+Castro’s first trip as a presidential candidate comes during the largest government shutdown in U.S. history, with Trump refusing to sign a government funding bill that doesn’t include money for a wall on the U.S.-Mexico border.

+Mayor Cruz said the notion of a border wall was “racist” and criticized the administration’s response to Maria.

 “We were left to die by the U.S. government … and we didn’t have to die,” she said, noting that an estimated 2,975 deaths have been attributed to the hurricane and its aftermath.